open-pioneer/trails-starter/docs/BestPractices.md

 We'll reuse the rules defined in that post.
 Use `peerDependencies` if at least _one_ of these conditions apply:

 -   Having multiple copies of a package would cause conflicts.
-    > This is especially the case for open pioneer packages as we do not support open pioneer packages in multiple versions.
+    > This is especially the case for Trails packages as we do not support Trails packages in multiple versions.
     > "plain" npm packages can often be duplicated though, if absolutely necessary.
 -   The dependency is visible in your interface
 -   You want the developer to decide which version to install